samuelhoover/samuelhoover.github.io/index.md

 Outside of the lab, my hobbies include cooking and baking (especially when it's for my girlfriend), learning computer science, reading post WWII-era history, and hanging out with my cats [Leo (demon)](/assets/imgs/leo.png) and [Lou Lou (angel)](/assets/imgs/loulou.png) whom I both *love* equally.

-You can find my ongoing and completed projects using the link in the sidebar.
+You can find more about my ongoing and completed projects using the link in the sidebar.

 <br>